Philosophical views of Bertrand Russell: Philosophy of language

 Russell made language, or more specifically, how we use language, a central part of philosophy, and this influenced Ludwig Wittgenstein, Gilbert Ryle, J. L. Austin, and P. F. Strawson, among others, who used many of the techniques that Russell originally developed.
-Russell, and GE Moore, argued that clarity of expression is a virtue.
+Russell, and G. E. Moore, argued that clarity of expression is a virtue.

 A significant contribution to philosophy of language is Russell's theory of descriptions, set out in On Denoting (Mind, 1905).
-Frank P. Ramsey described this paper as "a paradigm of philosophy."
+Frank Ramsey described this paper as "a paradigm of philosophy."
 The theory considers the sentence "The present King of France is bald" and whether the proposition is false or meaningless.
 Frege had argued, employing his distinction between sense and reference, that such sentences were meaningful but neither true nor false.
 Russell argues that the grammatical form of the sentence disguises its underlying logical form.
 Russell's Theory of Definite Descriptions enables the sentence to be construed as meaningful but false, without commitment to the existence of any present King of France.
 This addresses a paradox of great antiquity (e.g. "That which is not must in some sense be.
 Otherwise, how could we say of it that it is not?" etc.), going back at least as far as Parmenides.
 In Russell's own time, Meinong held the view of that-which-is-not being in some sense real; and Russell held this view prior to On Denoting.

 The problem is general to what are called "definite descriptions."
 Normally this includes all terms beginning with "the," and sometimes includes names, like "Walter Scott."
 (This point is quite contentious: Russell sometimes thought that the latter terms shouldn't be called names at all, but only "disguised definite descriptions," but much subsequent work has treated them as altogether different things.)
 What is the "logical form" of definite descriptions: how, in Frege's terms, could we paraphrase them to show how the truth of the whole depends on the truths of the parts?
 Definite descriptions appear to be like names that by their very nature denote exactly one thing, neither more nor less.
 What, then, are we to say about the proposition as a whole if one of its parts apparently isn't functioning correctly?